nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 MediVault creates an `AddOrderCommand` object when CommandParser identifies `addorder` or the `add` keyword in `order` mode.

+> :information_source: Note
-* MediVault adds order information when `parameter` and `parameterValues` provided by the user are valid.
+> * MediVault adds order information when `parameter` and `parameterValues` provided by the user are valid.
-* As the order date is an optional parameter, MediVault will use the date the order was placed as the default date.
+> * As the order date is an optional parameter, MediVault will use the date the order was placed as the default date.
-* Users will not be unable to add orders if the order quantity exceeds maximum stock quantity.
+> * Users will not be unable to add orders if the order quantity exceeds maximum stock quantity.

 The sequence diagram for `AddOrderCommand` is shown below.